 Address: Triftstraße 67, 13353 Berlin, Germany

 The Eschenbräu is a local brewery located in Wedding, a locality of Berlin’s Mitte borough.
 The Eschenbräu is run by brewmaster Martin Eschenbrenner.
 Martin founded the Eschenbräu 15 years ago and began by brewing his own beer, which continues to this very day.
-The Eschenbräu is particularly unique because it serves a different beer at different seasons of the year.
+The Eschenbräu is particularly unique because it serves different beers at different seasons of the year.

 Summer features an imperial stout aged for more than a year in a red wine barrel known as a “Red Wedding.”
 The Red Wedding is brewed in such a way that it is a blend of coffee, lactose, oak, wine, and vanilla, all artfully mixed together in a single beer.
 In the autumn, Panke Gold, an orange-colored, fruity beer, is served.